-With regard to a unit owner's delinquency in paying unit owners' association (HOA) assessments, fines, or fees, section
+With regard to a unit owner's delinquency in paying unit owners' association (HOA) assessments, fines, or fees, section 1 of the act:

-alertfirst contact the unit owner regarding the delinquency by, in addition to sending a notice of delinquency to the unit owner as required by current law, attempting to contactby certified mail and by posting a copy of the notice on the unit owner's property, contacting the unit owner by at least 2one other methodsmethod of communication, including first-class or certifiedmail, an e-mail, a telephone call or voice mailor a text message. or an in-person contact.The HOA must keep records of its attempts to contactcontacts to the unit owner regarding the delinquency.
+- Requires an HOA to first contact the unit owner regarding the delinquency by, in addition to sending a notice of delinquency to the unit owner by certified mail and by posting a copy of the notice on the unit owner's property, contacting the unit owner by at least one other method of communication, including first-class mail, an e-mail, or a text message.
+The HOA must keep records of its contacts to the unit owner regarding the delinquency.
 The unit owner may identify a language other than English in which the unit owner wants the HOA to send all correspondence and notices to the unit owner.
 The unit owner may also identify another person to serve as a designated contact for the unit owner.

-- Prohibits an HOA, or a property management company acting on behalf of an HOA, from referring the delinquent account to a collection agency or attorney unless a majority of the HOA's board of directors vote to refer the matter on the record at a
+- Prohibits an HOA, or a property management company acting on behalf of an HOA, from referring the delinquent account to a collection agency or attorney unless a majority of the HOA's board of directors vote to refer the matter on the record at a hearing;

 - Along with section 3, prohibits an HOA from charging a rate of interest on unpaid assessments, fees, or fines in an amount greater than 8% per year;

-Requires an HOA, on a monthly basis, to send each unit owner with an outstanding balance owed to the HOA an itemized list of all assessments, fines, fees, and charges owed;
+- Requires an HOA, on a monthly basis, to send each unit owner with an outstanding balance owed to the HOA an itemized list of all assessments, fines, fees, and charges owed;

 - Prohibits an HOA from assessing a fee or other charge for providing the unit owner a statement of the total amount that the unit owner owes the HOA;

-the unit owner with contactwith a notice of delinquency, information for one or more foreclosure counseling services available in the county in which the unit owner's common interest community is located; andregarding an alleged violation, a description of the steps that the HOA must take before it can take legal action against the unit owner, and a description of the types of legal action that the HOA may take against the unit owner;
+- Requires an HOA to adopt a policy to provide, with a notice of delinquency, information regarding an alleged violation, a description of the steps that the HOA must take before it can take legal action against the unit owner, and a description of the types of legal action that the HOA may take against the unit owner;

 - Before an HOA may initiate a foreclosure action against a unit owner, requires that the HOA offer the unit owner a repayment plan to pay the debt in monthly installments in an amount determined by the unit owner so long as installments are in amounts of $25 or greater, and the unit owner either declines the offer or, after accepting the offer, fails to make at least 3 monthly payments within 15 days after the installments were due; and

 - Along with section 6, authorizes a party seeking to enforce rights or responsibilities arising under an HOA's governing documents, in relation to the unit owner's delinquency, to file a claim in small claims court if the amount at issue does not exceed $7,500 exclusive of interest and costs.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)